AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 ## AdGuard Home address naming resolution using the router (Freebox)
+- You must have ONLY ONE DHCP server on the network
+- adguard can be used as DNS and DHCP.
+If so, Go to Freebox Settings -> DHCP -> first, put your  Adguard DNS server, save then deactivate the DHCP server then save again.
+- Check the address here
+- Don't touch the IPV6 settings.
+- Set static IPs in adguard Home.
+- Restart the router.
+(Make sure the router DHCP is off and the DNS is pointing to the AdGuard Home)
 - The following will show you how to get the names of the devices in AdGuard home using your router (this example is for Freebox API).
 - You will notice that your AdGuard Home (AGH) logs contains anonymous entries like "FREE SAS" or raw IPv6 addresses (e.g., fe80::...).
 - We create a Python script on Ubuntu that will get all the information from the Freebox API and send it to the AdGuard Home API.